melvin-kunjumon/plfs_india/README.md

 At present, this repository hosts R scripts to:

 1) standardise and recode variables across survey rounds (both agricultural and calendar years), and save the cleaned and merged dataframes as Parquet files
-2) generate summary statistics reported in the PLFS publications (to be done)
+2) replicate summary statistics reported in the PLFS publications (to be done)

 ## Repository Structure